 Remediation to address participants not receiving at least one waiver service a month in accordance with the service plan and the agreement with DMS includes closing a case, conducting monitoring visits, revising a service plan to add a service, checking on provider billing and providing training.
 DAABHS conducts remediation efforts in these areas.
-The tool used for record review documents the remediation that is needed and tracks remediation that is needed and tracks remediation that is needed.
+The tool used for record review documents the remediation that is needed and tracks the corrective action taken.